Maddious/RiTA-DiscordBot/README.md

 03. `!t tasks #TargetChannel` Implementation.
 04. Introduction of a Streamlined Command Handler.
 (This will be done as a New Project)

+## New in 1.1.9
+* Various Security vulnerabilities fixed.

 ## New in 1.1.8
 * Various Security vulnerabilities fixed.
 * Various Spelling mistakes in ReadMe have been corrected.